Red Velvet Chocolate Chip Cake Mix Cookies

 Kelly’s Notes

-• Any brand of red velvet boxed cake mix will work as long as it weighs 15.25 ounces.
+• Any brand of red velvet boxed cake mix will work.
 I prefer the cake mixes that include pudding in the mix, as the resulting cookies are even softer and chewier in texture.

 • One of the secrets to achieving the ideal cookie texture is to chill the dough before baking.
 This step allows the fat in the dough to resolidify, ensuring that your cookies hold their shape as they bake.